geoserver/geoserver/doc/en/user/source/community/opensearch-eo/automation.rst

 Product components
 ``````````````````

-A product.zip, sent as a PUT request to ``rest/collections/<theCollection>/products`` would contain the following files:
+A product.zip, sent as a POST request to ``rest/collections/<theCollection>/products`` would contain the following files:

 .. list-table::
    :widths: 10 10 80